Thursday, February 26, 2026

 The most effective CSAT structure follows a funnel pattern:

-This branching ensures you collect specific, actionable feedback instead of generic ratings.
+This branching (coming soon to FormAI) is designed to collect specific, actionable feedback instead of generic ratings.

 Survey language should feel like a conversation, not a legal document.